TRUNKSNEO/HomeLab-PDU-V1/README.md

 <br>

 ## 19 Inch - SBS:
 For people that couldn't possibly deal with a power input in the middle of the housing, this version has matching components side-by-side so inputs and outputs can be coordinated easier.
-One harness will require modification due to the layout.
+One harness will require extending due to the layout.
 <p float="center">
   <img src="https://github.com/Shrike-Lab/MiniLab-PSU/blob/main/IMG/19in-SBS/19in-SBS-B.png" width="80%" />
 </p>